ciscoheat/dataclass/README.md

 A convenient way to instantiate your data objects with validation, default values, null checks, etc...
 Give your data a bit more class!

+The documentation for the supplemental `DataMap` is located [in the wiki](https://github.com/ciscoheat/dataclass/wiki/DataMap).

 ## How to use

 ```haxe